3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 .. image:: interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/images/Action-SingleActionClient.gif
    :alt: Action client sending a goal to an action server and receiving feedback

-Typical uses include navigating to a pose or running any procedure that takes noticeable time and needs progress updates.
+Typical uses of actions include navigating to a pose or running any procedure that takes noticeable time and needs progress updates.

-For more information, see :doc:`About actions <interfaces/About-Actions>` and the comparison in :doc:`Interfaces (topics, services, actions) <Interfaces-Topics-Services-Actions>`.
+For more information, see :doc:`About actions <interfaces/About-Actions>` and :doc:`Interfaces (topics, services, actions) <Interfaces-Topics-Services-Actions>`.

 Parameters
 ----------